skoram1/ADA_Homecare/ADA_homecare_core_document.md

 **external not allowed** - if your query is complex and cannot be fully moved to datamart you must provide complete technical documentation.
 It will be stored for it's governance on our _ADA Solutions_ **sharepoint list** owned by _ADA Homecare_ B2.

 **refresh frequency:** daily, monthly, weekly, liveb
-*_disclaimer: for external sources we will require timestamp of last refresh - continously_
+*_disclaimer: for external sources we will require timestamp of last refresh - continuously_

 **refresh triggers:** api, powerbi

 **quality** - all our data requires evidence of quality against specified P&G official sources.
-We will keep continous check against those sourcse with our PowerAutomate quality schedule
+We will keep continuous check against those sourcse with our PowerAutomate quality schedule

 **correct documentation** is understood as clearly described KNIME flow or any type of code.
 PowerAutomate flows need to be transferred to adahomrecare.im, KNIME files stored in _adahomecare.im_ folder on Sharepoint

 **query must be provided** mandatory.
 No dataflow will be created before previous check with ADA team.
 Your query is stored in P&G GitHub repository under the name: ADA_Homecare.
-This makes our queries easily accesible by all members of _ADA Homecare_.
+This makes our queries easily accessible by all members of _ADA Homecare_.

 _(consider using ChatGPT to provide you with entry description for each step - then YOU responsible to correct or provide details)_
 **DO NOT DISCLOSE ANY CONNECTION DETAILS AND REPLACE _SCHEMA_ NAME WITH SPECIFIC WORD TO EASILY REPLACE AFTERWARDS**